 As contention increases, lazy validation performs significantly better than most contention managers.
 The reason is that as contention increases, it becomes likely that an individual transaction will conflict multiple times.
 It therefore becomes difficult to make the right decision about which transaction should win, because it is likely that the winning transaction will simply lose in a later conflict.
 We note that the Timestamp contention manager works well - timestamps provide a complete order and therefore two threads cannot repeatedly abort each other when retrying the same transactions.
-This observation led us to explore alternative managers that provide the same guarantee - the Fixed Priority manager assigns a fixed priority to each thread and uses this priority to resolve conflicts.
-The Fixed Priority manager wastes relatively more time executing transactions that will later abort than the Timestamp manager.
+We found it surprising that a contention manager's abort percentage is not a good predictor of performance.
+In particular, the timestamp algorithm has both a high abort percentage and good performance.
+The insight is that (1) it matters which transactions are aborted - the design of the timestamp contention manager avoids aborting long running transactions and (2) the timestamp manager never introduces delays and therefore aborts many more transactions.